victor-shepardson/alpha-GAN/README.md

 ## Deviations From The Paper

-In the original paper (v1 on arXiv), prior and posterior terms are be swapped in the code discriminator loss (equations 16 and 17 in Algorithm 1).
+In the original paper (v1 on arXiv), prior and posterior terms are swapped in the code discriminator loss (equations 16 and 17 in Algorithm 1).
 Authors have confirmed.

-Algorithm 1 in the paper is vague as to how each network should be updated; it doesn't explain how SGD enter the picture, or the details of optimization.
+Algorithm 1 in the paper is vague as to how each network should be updated; it doesn't account for SGD.
 The authors have confirmed that each of the four networks is updated separately in their experiments.
 However, in this implementation, encoder and generator (E and G networks) are updated jointly and share an optimizer.
 It may be worth revisiting the sequence and separation of optimizers.

+This implementation adds the latent space cycle loss alluded to in the paper via an option hyperparameter `z_lambd`.
+When `z_lambd` is nonzero, generated and reconstructed _x_ will be run through the encoder and compared to the original sampled and encoded z.

 ## Basic Usage